-Handmade in our workshop in Devon using fine bone china from Cornwall, the cafetière has stainless steel parts made for us by Malcolm at his mill just down the road on the outskirts of Exeter.
+Handmade in our workshop in Devon using fine bone china from Cornwall, the cafetière has stainless steel parts made for us by Steve at his mill just down the road on the outskirts of Exeter.
 The steel we’ve used is medical-grade, because it’s the best you can get.
 The jug has an elongated spout to ensure a perfect pour, a large hand-painted handle and a dimpled lid with a fine bone china pull on top that’s a wonkily imperfect circle, to add a FUN-ctional element of sketch-like surprise.

 Fine Bone China

 Gift boxed in a white gold foiled box made with paper milled in the Lake District

 Every piece of fine bone china we make is designed to be treasured, and to last.
 Please take care of your object for life.
 They are dishwasher safe, but please do this with care and do not use abrasive cleaners or cleaning utensils on them.